Apprenticeship Funding Systems

 - This applies to all employers with PAYE arrangements including the public sector.
 It is expected that this will only apply to 2% of employers.

-- This will only apply to Apprenticeships starting from the 2017-18 financial year.
+- This will only apply to apprenticeships starting from 1 May 2017, whether starting one of the existing frameworks or the new standards.

-- The money raised will go into that employer’s Digital Apprenticeship Service (DAS) Account to pay for their apprentices.
-The DAS is currently under development by the government.
+- The money raised will go into that employer’s Apprenticeship Service (AS) Account to pay for their apprentices.
+The AS is currently under development by the government.

 - The 98% who don’t pay the levy will get funding as part of a “co-financing” arrangement.
-The latest proposal is that this should change from the current ratio of 1+2 to a new ratio of 1+9.
-This means the employer pays 10% of the cost of training and this will trigger the payment of the remaining 90% by the Skills Funding Agency.
+This will be at a ratio of 1+9.
+This means the employer pays 10% of the cost of training and this will trigger the payment of the remaining 90% by the Education and Skills Funding Agency.
 20% of the overall price will be held back until the end to ensure enough is retained for the paying of the end-point assessor

-- The 98% who don’t pay the levy will not have DAS accounts until at least April 2018.
+- The 98% who don’t pay the levy will not have AS accounts until at least April 2018.

-- The levy payers will have 18 months to use what’s in their digital account.
+- The levy payers will have 24 months to use what’s in their digital account (this has changed from the original proposal of 18 months).
 Because the levy is collected on a monthly basis via the PAYE system, money is taken out from the earliest contribution to prevent it being clawed back.

 - It can only be used for an employer’s English-based employees (they will check the employee’s work and home addresses).